Kate Sperrey: Career

 Sperrey returned to New Zealand in 1884, moving to Wellington, where her father was living and working as the Commissioner of Taxation.
 She set up an office and became an official portrait artist, joining the New Zealand Art Students' Association in 1885.
 The organization, based in Auckland, encouraged members to paint solely subjects having to do with New Zealand.
 In 1886, she moved her studio to Lambton Quay.
-She participated in numerous exhibitions including the Otago Art Society's shows in both 1886 and 1887, the New South Wales Art Society 1886 Sydney Town Hall exhibit, the Auckland Society of Art's exhibitions of 1887 and 1888, the Centennial Exhibition of 1889 in Melbourne and the South Seas Exhibition of Dunedin in both 1889 and 1890.
+She participated in numerous exhibitions including the Canterbury Society of Arts annual exhibition in 1886, the Otago Art Society's shows in both 1886 and 1887, the New South Wales Art Society 1886 Sydney Town Hall exhibit, and the Auckland Society of Art's exhibitions of 1887 and 1888.
+At the 1889 Melbourne Centennial International Exhibition, Sperrey exhibited numerous oil paintings and one watercolour.
+She also exhibited works at the 1889 New Zealand and South Seas Exhibition in Dunerdin.